-Shrimp farming is an important part of aquaculture and is valued at around 9 billion USD.
+Shrimp farming is an important part of aquaculture and is valued at around $9 billion dollars.
 It’s seafood number one in the USA.
 In recent decades, shrimp production has shifted from traditional, small-scale businesses into a global industry.

 Fish farming involves raising fish in tanks, ponds or floating enclosures.
 The most important species are carp, salmon, tilapia and catfish.
 Fish culture potentially offers an alternative to widespread overfishing of ocean species.

 However, farming carnivorous fish, such as salmon, does not always reduce pressure on wild fisheries, since they are usually fed fishmeal and fish oil extracted from wild fish.
 Moreover, effluent from farms that use a lot of feed, containing fish feces, unused fish feed, and chemicals, reduce the amount of oxygen in the water and harm the aquatic environment, sometimes creating dead zones.